TareqNewazShahriar/raspberry-pi-projects/README.md

    ```

 > NOTE
-> *Try avoiding the process of downloading installer, extracting etc. For new Linux users, it can be a mess.*
+> * Try avoiding the process of downloading installer, extracting etc. For new Linux users, it can be a mess.
+> * ARMv6 processor is not supported by NodeSource; even for Node-v10.

 ## Install Git
 ```